pivotal/docs-tap/scc/pre-built-image.md

-# Pre-built image
+# Prebuilt image

-For applications that have a pre-defined way of building container images, the supply chains in the Out of the Box packages support specifying a pre-built image used in the final application using the same stages as any other Workload.
+For applications that have a predefined way of building container images, the supply chains in the Out of the Box packages support specifying a prebuilt image used in the final application using the same stages as any other Workload.

 ## <a id="workload"></a> Workload

-To select a pre-built image, the `workoad.spec.image` field must be set with the name of the container image that contains the application to deploy.
+To select a prebuilt image, the `workoad.spec.image` field must be set with the name of the container image that contains the application to deploy.

 Using the Tanzu CLI, run the `--image` field of `tanzu apps